rrcobb/snake_game/README.md

   - using clone
   - dbg!, Clone, Debug

+- nice to introduce so that people can build cool things:
+   - sdl2 ttf / font
+   - controlling the speed / game loop

 - https://github.com/rustbridge/rusty-snake-book/issues

+### my own code

 - Sticking everything into a big object is a little annoying, mostly bc handling the inputs means taking a mutable borrow to the Game object, https://doc.rust-lang.org/nomicon/borrow-splitting.html
     - fixes:
       - make game state and 'internals' separate
       - push all the events into a buffer
+    - split object per that page, mutate with e.g. `*direction = x;`

 ## Making the game work